-Think your shelter doesn’t have enough time, space or money for the perfect photo set up?
-Find out how these basic tips can drastically improve the quality of your pet photos while spending little or no money!
+Think your animal shelter or rescue group doesn’t have enough time, space or money for the perfect photo set up?
+Find out how these basic pet photography tips can drastically improve the quality of your adoptable pet photos while spending little or no money!

 Basic Photography tips